KIDS CARE Policies and Guidelines

 To ensure children’s safety, we have strict rules about signing in, signing out, and reporting absences:

-- Parents, or their authorized agents, must escort their children into program area and sign children in each morning.
+- Parents, or their authorized agents, must escort their children into the program area and sign children in, each morning.

 - Parents or authorized agents must sign their children out when they pick them up in the afternoon, and when they remove them early or temporarily from the Child Care program (for example, for a doctor’s appointment).

 - Parents must provide a signed release form if they want their children to attend regular non-Camp Fire activities during program hours (for example, school-based club meetings, activities, counseling programs, etc.).